1. Are you a licensed architect?

 2. Why should I hire a residential designer or draftsman rather than a licensed architect?

-Answer: When it comes to residential projects below the 4000 square-feet range, licensed architects are usually more expensive than residential designers/draftsman.
-If you're going to add, remodel or build a new home and your budget is tide, hire a knowledgeable designer/draftsman that listens and helps throughout the design process or else, hire a licensed architect, it will be more pricey but I'm sure that the chances to avoid in-the-field mistakes will be minimized.
+Answer: In regards to residential projects below the 4000 square-feet range, licensed architects are usually more expensive than residential designers/draftsman.
+If you're going to add, remodel or build a new home and your budget is tide, my advice is to hire a knowledgeable designer/draftsman that listens and helps throughout the design process or else, hire a licensed architect, it will be more pricey but I'm sure that the chances to avoid in-the-field mistakes will be minimized.

 3. How is it that can you design home building plans and expedite building permits if you're not a licensed architect?